DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - Shotgun blast sfx

 # Absolutely Changing the Apartments
-- THIS DOES NOT APPLY TO ALEX'S FLOOR
+- THIS DOES NOT APPLY TO ALEX'S FLOOR since its pretty much in-line with what we want anyway

-- Remove phone / dealers
-- Since the player can still EXPLORE the apartments, we can keep the level populated with some things to keep the player interested
-- However, the critical pathing of the apartments will be shortened a little
+- The critical pathing of the apartments will be shortened a little
+- However, the player can still EXPLORE the apartments to keep the space interesting

 - Use mindbreak splotches along the main pathway we want the player to follow

 - The apartments will no longer be in the order of the game as they currently are